ovh/docs/pages/web/hosting/how_to_upgrade_web_hosting_offer/guide.en-ca.md

 ### Modifying your hosting plan <a name="modify"></a>

 > [!warning]
-> Subscription changes for lower plans are not available for customers whose services are hosted in a datacentre outside Europe.
+> Subscription downgrades are not available for customers whose services are hosted in a data centre outside Europe.
 >
-> If you would like to change your subscription to a lower plan, please follow the steps in our guide “[Migrate your website and emails to OVHcloud](https://docs.ovh.com/ca/en/hosting/migrating-website-to-ovh/)”.
+> If you would like to change your subscription to a lower plan, please follow the steps in our guide “[Migrating your website and emails to OVHcloud](https://docs.ovh.com/ca/en/hosting/migrating-website-to-ovh/)”.
 >

 To change your subscription, go to your [OVHcloud Control Panel](https://ca.ovh.com/auth/?action=gotomanager&from=https://www.ovh.com/ca/en/&ovhSubsidiary=ca) in the `Web Cloud`{.action} section.
 Click `Hosting plans`{.action} and select the plan concerned.